 - Establishes statewide standards for probation to ensure greater consistency from county to county.

-These policies are projected to reduce spending by $78 million and save up to an estimated $500 million in averted construction costs by 2015.
-The legislature reinvested $10 million of its FY2012–13 budget in new funding to improve probation supervision and reduce revocations.
-Ohio received implementation guidance from the CSG Justice Center.
+These policies were projected to reduce corrections spending by $78 million and save up to an estimated $500 million in averted construction costs by 2015.
+The legislature reinvested $10 million in FY2012–FY2013 and over $15 million in FY2014–FY2015 to improve probation supervision and reduce revocations.